 Dehumidifiers are used all over the country rather they be a smaller portable system or a centrally installed system that moves through your duct work.
 While their function is rather basic, removing excess humidity from your home, their benefits are numerous.

 Excess humidity in your home can cause a whole host of problems.
 It could be causing a damp or musty smell to come from your basement.
 It could be causing water to condensate on your interior windows.
 It could be causing mold to begin growing on your walls or curtains.
 Whatever symptoms you are seeing a dehumidifier can help with all of them.
-To see all of the various benefits that dehumidifiers can offer please click here.
+To see all of the various benefits that dehumidifiers can offer please check out our article.

 In this article though we are going to focus on one specific problem caused by excess humidity, mold.
 If black mold has begun to grow in your home then you or your family could begin experiencing a whole host of health problems.
 These could be both short term and long term.
 In extreme cases of mold growth you can begin to see the mold growing on your curtains, your bed sheets, and even on your clothes.